Music Therapy Conference

 Friday, May 1, 2015; 8:30 a.m.-4:00 p.m. ● Hays Theatre, Wilbur Arts Center, Rockville Centre campus

-The Rebecca Center for Music Therapy at Molloy College will be hosting a one-day conference, "Developmental Interventions for Autism: Evidence-Based Research" on Friday, May 1, 2015; 8:30 a.m.-4:00 p.m.
-This unique conference will be co-sponsored by the Interdisciplinary Council for Development & Learning (ICDL).
-The purpose of the conference is to highlight developmental interventions and their place in the world of evidence-based research the day will consist of various disciplines at Molloy College (music therapy, psychology, mental health counseling, speech and language pathology, etc.) discussing their research (in progress or planned).
-Research will include outcome studies, a systematic review of the literature, reliability and validity of a newly design assessment instruments.
+The Rebecca Center for Music Therapy at Molloy College will be hosting a one-day conference, "Developmental Interventions for Autism: Evidence-Based Research (Special Focus on Music Therapy)" on Friday, May 1, 2015; 8:30 a.m.-4:00 p.m.
+This unique research conference will be co-sponsored by the Interdisciplinary Council for Development & Learning (www.ICDL.com).
+The purpose of the conference is to highlight developmental interventions and their place in the world of evidence-based research.
+This 1-day conference will feature a series of research presentations from the professions of music therapy, speech & language pathology, neurology, education, and psychology.
+The focus of each presentation will center on evidenced-based research pertaining to developmental relationship-based interventions.

 The keynote speaker will be: Devin Casenhiser, Ph.D., Assistant Professor, Department of Audiology and Speech Pathology, University of Tennessee.
 Dr. Casenhiser's research explores functional (i.e., communicative) and cognitive factors that affect language learning in neurotypical and autistic populations.
 He has published research investigating the effects of homonymy on lexical acquisition, how the distribution of lexical input affects children's ability to learn grammatical constructions, and together with colleagues in Canada, Dr. Casenhiser has developed and tested a social-interaction based intervention designed to improve the social-communication abilities of children diagnose with autism spectrum disorders.